Virtual Workout Room (VWR) is coming soon!

 Assistive Technology Integration

 The new computers will support a wide range of assistive software, including text-to-speech programs, speech-to-text software, and mind-mapping tools.
-These technologies can help students with learning disabilities like dyslexia or ADHD by providing alternative ways to engage with their coursework, reducing cognitive load and improving focus.
+These technologies can help students with invisible disabilities, such as dyslexia or ADHD, in post-secondary education by providing alternative ways to engage with their coursework, reducing cognitive load and improving focus.

 Customizable Settings